Sports Talk (Australian TV series)

-Sports Talk was an early Australian television series.
+Sports Talk is an early Australian television series.
 Debuting on 9 November 1956, it aired on Melbourne station HSV-7 on a weekly basis until 1958, but was revived for a while in 1959 with a different format.

 Hosted by Bill Collins and Harry Gordon, the first version of the series presented sports news and personalities.
 The 1959 version aired at 11:00PM, was hosted by Lou Richards and focused on football.